NCAR/geocat-datafiles/INSTALLATION.md

 # Installation

-This installation guide includes instructions only for GeoCAT-datafiles.
+This installation guide includes instructions only for geocat-datafiles.
 Please refer to the [GeoCAT website](https://geocat.ucar.edu/pages/software.html) for links to resources for other GeoCAT projects.